Erin Murphy: Reality TV and hosting

 Murphy has worked as a television host and correspondent (TVLand, Fox Reality Channel, TVGasm.com, and E!) and as the on-air moderator for Allergan Medical.
-She has also been an infomercial host (Ab Shark for Thane, Bun Shaper for Emson, SomaTrac Inversion Table).
-Murphy is the host of Disney Family.com's Parentpedia.
+She has also been an infomercial host (Ab Shark for Thane, Bun Shaper for Emson, SomaTrac Inversion Table), and the host of Disney Family.com's Parentpedia.

 On December 20, 2006, she appeared as one of the 12 "strangers" on the NBC game show Identity.
 In 2007, she was featured on CNN Headline News as a "Celebrity With a Cause" discussing her work with autism-related charities.

-In 2008, Murphy appeared as celebrity judge on Danny Bonaduce's I Know My Kid's a Star reality show contest for young actors and with Bob Saget on 1 vs. 100.
-She has also appeared on Craft Lab (DIY/HGTV), Groomer Has It (Animal Planet) with her giant Leonberger, and on Over Your Head (HGTV) building flagstone steps in her backyard.

-Murphy also starred on Hulk Hogan's Celebrity Championship Wrestling series for CMT, in which the celebrities trained as professional wrestlers.
+In 2008, Murphy appeared as a celebrity judge on Danny Bonaduce's I Know My Kid's a Star reality show contest for young actors and with Bob Saget on 1 vs. 100.
+She has also appeared on Craft Lab (DIY/HGTV), Groomer Has It (Animal Planet) with her giant Leonberger, and on Over Your Head (HGTV) building flagstone steps in her backyard.Murphy also starred on Hulk Hogan's Celebrity Championship Wrestling series for CMT, in which the celebrities trained as professional wrestlers.
 Erin's wrestling persona is Mistress of Mayhem (aka M.O.M.)

 Murphy was a contestant in the celebrity finale of season one of Rupaul's Drag U.

-Murphy appeared as a central character in the January 26, 2021 episode of To Tell the Truth.
+Murphy appeared as a central character in the January 26, 2021, episode of To Tell the Truth.

 Personal life

 Murphy is a fashion, beauty, and luxury lifestyle writer, with her work appearing in numerous magazines and online publications.
 She is also a motivational speaker and fundraiser for charitable organizations.
 Murphy often speaks out on the subject of autism as one of her sons has the disorder.

 Murphy was featured in a photo spread January 2012 in OK! magazine with two of her alpacas on her ranch in Bell Canyon, California.
 Murphy discussed her company Erin Murphy Knits which offers hand knit eco-friendly alpaca wear.

-In 2018, Variety wrote that Murphy had purchased her dream home on the beach in Malibu for $2,300,000.
+In 2018, Variety wrote that Murphy had purchased her dream home on the beach in Malibu for $2.3 million.

 Murphy has been married three times and divorced twice.
 Her three husbands are Terry Rogers (1984–1989), Eric Eden (1993–1998), and Darren Dunckel (May 1998–).
-She has two children with Rogers, one child with Eden, and three children with Dunckel.
+She has two children with Rogers, one with Eden, and three with Dunckel.